qiuyugong-aifi/tenx-vdj-pipeline/README.md

 # tenx-vdj-pipeline

-Scripts for initial processing of 10x Genomics 5 pimrme vdj data(scTCR/scBCR)
+Scripts for initial processing of 10x Genomics 5 prime vdj data (scTCR/scBCR)

 <a id="contents"></a>